Interior analysis, stretched technique and bubbling geometries: Stretched technique and corresponding solutions in Fourier space

 For asymptotic AdS,

 and $c_{1}+c_{2}\frac{l^{2}}{y_{c}^{2}}=\frac{1}{1+\nu }$.
 Hence,

 where $0\leq \frac{1}{1+\nu }\leq 1$.
 The solutions have parameters $y_{c}$, $l$, $c_{1}$ and $\nu $.
-When $y_{c}^{2}$ is increased to be larger, $\gamma $ tends to be larger.
+When $y_{c}^{2}$ is increased, $\gamma $ tends to become larger.
 For coarse-grained grey droplet, this means that the boundary value is not 1, but $\frac{1}{1+\nu }$.
 The condition corresponds to the boundary value of $\frac{1}{2}-Z(z,y)$ to be $\frac{1}{1+\nu }$, at the black regions in the interior end.
-This describes situations of superstar geometries, see Sec. \ref{sec 5 s}.
+This describes situations of superstar geometries, see Sec. \ref{sec 5 3}.
 Note $\nu =0$ is a special case, where the charge of superstar goes to zero.
-The function contains parameter $y_{c}$, hence we also denote it as $F(k,y)_{y_{c}}$.
+The function contains parameter $y_{c}$ , hence we also denote it as $F(k,y)_{y_{c}}$.

 Now the data on $y=y_{c}$ corresponds to a grey distribution, and they correspond to coarse-grained microstates of two-charge superstar.
 This idea is similar to Sec.
 4 and 5 of \cite{Balasubramanian:2018yjq}.
-Hence the boundary data is $\frac{1}{1+\nu }$ instead of 1, and see the analysis in Sec. \ref{sec 5 s}.
-The $y=y_{c}$ can be viewed as a stretched surface, where the droplet distribution data are pushed-forward or mapped from the interior to this stretched surface, and hence the droplet data is coarse-grained on the stretched surface.
-The $l$ is a parameter for the asymptotic AdS radius, and $\nu $ is a parameter related to the total charge of superstar.
+Hence the boundary data is $\frac{1}{1+\nu }$ instead of 1, and see the analysis in Sec. \ref{sec 5 3}.
+The $y=y_{c}$ can be viewed as a stretched surface, where the droplet distribution data are pushed-forward from the interior to this stretched surface, and hence the droplet data is coarse-grained on the stretched surface.
+The $l$ is a parameter for the asymptotic AdS radius, and $\nu $ is a parameter related to the total charge of the superstar.

 The smooth geometries correspond to smooth droplet boundary conditions in the interior, i.e. $y=0$.
-We can push-forward or map the droplet density data to a stretched surface at $y=y_{c}$.
 Now we consider a distribution of droplets, resulting in a coarse distribution in the $y=y_{c}$ stretched droplet space.
 The $z$ are four-dimensional coordinates.
-We define $u(z,y)= \frac{1}{2}-Z(z,y)$.
-We place a coarse distribution at $y=y_{c}$ stretched droplet space, and $u(z,y)|_{y=y_{c}}=u_{0}(z,y_{c})$ is the coarse distribution function at $y=y_{c}$ stretched droplet space.
+We define $u(z,y)=\frac{1}{2} -Z(z,y)$.
+We place a coarse distribution at $y=y_{c}$ stretched droplet space, and hence $u(z,y)|_{y=y_{c}}=u_{0}(z,y_{c})$ is the coarse distribution function at $y=y_{c}$ stretched droplet space.
 We use the convolution with the kernel to push-forward this distribution to the bulk.
-We call this stretched droplet space limit, as \textquotedblleft stretched limit".
+We refer to this stretched droplet space limit, as \textquotedblleft stretched limit".
 Hence

 where $f(z,z^{\prime },y)_{y_{c}}=F^{-1}[F(k,y)_{y_{c}}]$.
 Here $ u_{0}(z^{\prime },y_{c})$ includes the distribution of all the droplets.
 The Fourier transform, as well as Mellin transform, has nice convolution properties,